Can We Trust Race Prediction?: Introduction

 \section{Introduction}

 Race prediction has wide applications across a diverse range of fields, from lending to criminal justice to healthcare.
 As race and ethnicity are sensitive pieces of information, many datasets, public and private, do not have access to ``true'' race, and must therefore rely on proxies.
 For example, the Consumer Finance Protection Bureau (CFPB) uses Bayesian Improved Surname Geocoding (BISG), which relies on name and zip code, in their fair lending analysis \cite{cfpb2014}.
 Race prediction is essential to research involving racial outcomes, such as in \citep{brown2016,frame2022,clifford2023}.
 However, there are necessary trade-offs between coverage, accuracy, and ease of use.
 For example, \cite{sood2018} provide surname-only models in addition to their full name models despite the Census Bureau's last name database being the Bayes optimal solution in order to improve coverage (for instance, if a name is not in the database). \cite{greenwald2023} exploit the fact that image-based models such as Facenet512 achieve accuracies above 99\% (even better than humans at \( \sim \)98\%) to create an image-based measure of race that performs much better than BISG.
-However, datasets with headshots are rare, and it may not feasible for many applications to collect such images.
+However, datasets with headshots are rare, and it may not be feasible for some applications to collect such images.
 Even when images are unavailable, it is likely that more granular features such as income, address, and political affiliation could improve race prediction.
 Yet, there are many contexts in which such data is simply unavailable.
-In this paper, in order to maximize generalizability, I consider the most common context in which race prediction is used--when only some combination of name and zip code is available.
+In this paper, in order to maximize generalizability, I consider the most common context in which race prediction is used--when only some combination of name and zip code is available--and provide an ensemble model that outperforms all open-source solutions I was able to test.

 I begin by training a Bidirectional Long Short-Term Memory (BiLSTM) model on voter registration data to predict race from first and last name alone.
 While voter registration data has been used before (\citep{sood2018,fang2022,imai2016}, to name just a few), the data has thus far been limited to some combination of six southern US states (Alabama, Florida, Georgia, Louisiana, North Carolina, South Carolina, Tennessee, and Texas), with many papers using only Florida data.
 I source 2023 voter registration data from all 50 US states, representing the largest and most geographically diverse corpus of name and race in the literature.
 The First-Last model obtains out of sample (OOS) F1 scores up to 16.3\% higher than the next-best performing machine learning model.
 When combined with zip code tabulation area (ZCTA) features using naive Bayes (First-Last-ZCTA), the number jumps to 35.3\%.
 Figure \ref{f:roc_compare} compares the receiver operating characteristic curves for Black (consistently the most difficult class to predict) of First-Last and First-Last-ZCTA with available open-source models, namely ethnicolr (\cite{sood2018}) and rethnicity (\cite{fang2022}).